divinel/camera_models/README.md

 ##### Conventions
 Poses are _Sophus::SE3Group_ Lie algebra transformations, points and pixels are Eigen 3D and 2D vectors (see [CameraModelHelpers.hpp](CameraModelHelpers.hpp) for conventions).

+Beware of worldToCamera/cameraToWorld conventions of transformations, (see [CameraModelHelpers.hpp](CameraModelHelpers.hpp) for details).

+##### Jacobians
+Some models might provide hardcoded closed form methods for point & parameters Jacobians.
+This can be queried with the following traits:
+* HasForwardPointJacobian,
+* HasForwardParametersJacobian,
+* HasInversePointJacobian,
+* HasInverseParametersJacobian.

 ##### Calibration
 Some models do not support calibration, as it wasn't tested.
 Each model provides